easy1staking-com/liqwid-finance-liquidation-bot/README.md

 by disabling `username` and `password` access to your server and replace it with RSA key.
 In this quick [SSH tutorial](./SSH.md) I explain how to do so.

+## Automatically update BOT

+The Liqwid Finance team will release, from time to time, new versions of the liquidation BOT.
+This guide provides you with [Watchtower](https://containrrr.dev/watchtower/) and automatic way of updating the container that runs the bot.

+The default configuraiton will check every hour for a new version of the bot's container.
+If available it will pull down the new image, and restart the bot's container.

 ## Docker compose gotchas

 Just a list of random article about docker gotchas, coz there's always something to learn, and also because docker-compose sucks hard.